How it Works

 How to Load Your Appliances:

-Pick each sheet up by the Wad-Free so that it resembles a parachute as you load them one at a time into your appliances.
+Pick up each sheet or blanket/duvet cover by the Wad-Free and fluff it out so that it resembles a parachute.
+Load them one at a time into your appliances.

 How to Select Your Appliance Settings:

-Don’t damage your sheets!
-Please select the appliance settings that match your fabric care instructions.
-A high spin speed is not to be used when using Wad-Free for Bed Sheets.
+Don’t damage your bedding!
+Please select the appliance settings that match your fabric care instructions of your bedding.
+A high spin speed is not to be used when using Wad-Free.
 Select:

 • Gentle/Delicates or Normal cycle (using a low or medium spin speed.
 In some washers you may have to manually dial down the spin speed if the default is high spin.)